Robovison/RoboVision_Robot/project_documentation/handover_documentation/installation_mask_rcnn.md

    ImportError: No module named 'pycocotools'
    ```

-   You should install pycocotools. `pip3 install pycocotools`
+   You should return to step 5 in installation phase and install pycocotools. `pip3 install pycocotools`.
+   Make sure to follow the installation steps from the github repo.
+Cython might be needed in one of those steps, it can be installed with `pip install cython`.
+   If there are any persistent errors with missing packages that you know you installed, check the PYTHONPATH, you might need to manually change the PYTHONPATH environment variable.

+   For issues regarding tensorflow such as: "module has no attribute log" simply search the file where the error is and replace tf.log with tf.math.log !

-   It works only with specific version so install `pip3 install tensorflow==1.14` and `pip3 install keras==2.3.1` of the specified version , otherwise you will not be able to run it.
+   It works only with specific version of Tensorflow and Keras.
+We used tf==1.14 and keras==2.3.1 `pip3 install tensorflow==1.14` and `pip3 install keras==2.3.1` of the specified version , otherwise you will not be able to run it.

+   If there is any issue with AttributeError: 'str' object has no attribute 'decode' simply delete de decoding part of the line.
+This might have something to do with keras version.